httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 and consumption by a limited set of clients.
 Perhaps because of the factors cited above, a body of practices and tools has arisen around defining HTTP-based APIs that favours these conditions.

-However, when such a protocol has separate implementations of the service, is deployed on multiple uncoordinated servers, and is consumed by diverse clients -- as is often the case for standards efforts to define new HTTP APIs -- tools and practices intended for limited deployment can become unsuitable.
+However, when such an application has multiple, separate implementations of the server component, is deployed on multiple uncoordinated servers, and is consumed by diverse clients -- as is often the case for standards efforts to define new HTTP APIs -- tools and practices intended for limited deployment can become unsuitable.

 For example, because implementations (both client and server) will implement and evolve at different paces, a HTTP-based API might need to more carefully consider how extensibility of the